Urocross Expander System for Enlarged Prostate

 Yes, you will need to stop taking your BPH-related medications from the time you enroll in the study and throughout your participation.
 There is a washout period (time without taking certain medications) required before you can complete the qualifying questionnaires and tests.

-Is the Urocross Expander System safe for treating an enlarged prostate?
+What prior data suggests that the Urocross Expander System is safe for treating Benign Prostatic Hyperplasia?

 Kevin T. McVary